thibaultmerle/doe/README.md

 The default value for the threshold on the CCF is 30% ofthe full CCF amplitude.

-The default value for the threshold on the second derivative if 10% of the full amplitude.

 The default value for the broadening kernel is taken as 3 times the velocity step.

+The default value for the threshold on the second derivative is 10% of the full amplitude.

 ### Fit the detected peaks